-Fiat 500 Hybrid review - Interior, design and technology
+Fiat 500 Hybrid - Interior, design and technology

-The 500 offers retro-styling in a small package, with a good level of standard kit
+The 500 offers retro-styling in a small package, along with a reasonable level of standard kit

-The new 500 was launched in 2007 and remained largely unchanged styling-wise until summer 2015 when Fiat tweaked the looks inside and out.
-At the front, the refreshed 500 got an extra chrome strip (reminiscent of the larger 500X crossover), and new larger elliptical daytime-running lights.
-To the rear, there are new ring-shaped light clusters with body-coloured centres, and nothing much has changed for the Mild Hybrid version.
+This generation of Fiat 500 was first launched in 2007, and it remained largely unchanged until summer 2016 when Fiat tweaked the looks inside and out.
+At the front, the refreshed 500 got an extra chrome strip — reminiscent of the larger 500X SUV — and new larger elliptical daytime-running lights.
+To the rear, ring-shaped light clusters with body-coloured centres were added.
+Very little has changed since then, though.

-One existing problem with the 500 that hasn’t been improved particularly is material quality.
+One problem that has continuously plagued this generation of 500 is the material quality.
 Some interior plastics are pleasing to the eye and touch, but there’s also some rather nasty door finishes and flimsier trim further down the dash.
 Fit-and-finish isn’t amazing in some areas, either.

 Sat-nav, stereo and infotainment

-All cars get a new 7-inch TFT display in the instrument binnacle which displays graphics representing the state of the hybrid powertrain systems.
+TOP spec cars also get a 7-inch TFT display in the instrument binnacle which displays graphics representing the status of the hybrid powertrain systems.

 In this review

-- 1Fiat 500 Hybrid reviewThe Fiat 500 Mild Hybrid isn’t as practical as newer city car rivals, but it's still a stylish runabout
+- 1Fiat 500 Hybrid reviewThe older Fiat 500 is feeling its age, but it's still a charming runabout

-- 3MPG, CO2 and Running CostsThe efficient 500 Mild Hybrid offers all the usual supermini style, with useful fuel-savings and lower emissions
+- 3MPG, CO2 and Running CostsThe 500 Hybrid offers plenty of style, with useful fuel-savings and lower emissions

-- 4Interior, design and technology - currently readingThe 500 offers retro-styling in a small package, with a good level of standard kit
+- 4Interior, design and technology - currently readingThe 500 offers retro-styling in a small package, along with a reasonable level of standard kit

-- 6Reliability and SafetyThe 500 remains popular with customers, with positive feedback on reliability and running costs.
+- 6Reliability and SafetyThe 500 Hybrid remains rather popular with customers, but it’s not the safest city car